PHYSICS (PHYS)

 IDEAs in Action General Education logoPHYS 395.
 Research with Faculty Mentor II.
 1-12 Credits.

 Students undertake independent research with a faculty mentor.
 Approved learning contract required.
 A research proposal and/or summary research report is required.
 Although not mandatory, a submission of a research proposal to an internal or external competition for funding is encouraged.
 Students must also present their research at an appropriate symposium, conference, or seminar.
+Mentored research courses (295 or 395) may be used to satisfy degree requirements only for a maximum of 3 credit hours.

 Rules & Requirements